redis/redis-doc/docs/reference/patterns/indexes.md

 The above approach is a bit naive, because all the user searches are the same in this way.
 In a real system we want to complete strings according to their
-frequency: very popular searches will be proposed with an higher probability compared to search strings typed very rarely.
+frequency: very popular searches will be proposed with a higher probability compared to search strings typed very rarely.

 In order to implement something which depends on the frequency, and at the